FabrizioSandri/fabriziosandri.github.io/_news/graduate.md

 inline: true
 ---

-Graduated from the B.Sc Program in Computer Science at the University of Trento(Italy).
+Graduated with a B.Sc. in Computer Science from the University of Trento, Italy.